ryanwhowe/websocket-workshop/README.md

 }
 ```

-Above in the "yorkshire" realm we can add the new role as well.
+Above in the "ws-workshop" realm we can add the new role as well.
 We haven't got to publishing
 just yet but to save time later this role has publish permission to a named topic already.

 ```